iagoleal/iagoleal.github.io/content/posts/cuts.md

 Or if your aim is not evaluation but measurement through filters, projection into the Fourier domain or another functional basis could be the path to pursue.

-Fortunately,
-mathematicians from all corners of the world have delved into a myriad of methods for approximating functions within the realm of computers.
-The choice largely hinges on the specific objectives you have in mind for your function.
-Each method of approximation possesses its own strengths and weaknesses, preserving only certain facets of the original function, making them suitable for distinct applications.
-If precision in known realms is your primary concern, polynomial interpolation may be your answer.
-Conversely, if you aspire to extrapolate into uncharted territories, a neural network might prove to be a better companion.
-Alternatively, if your aim is not evaluation but measurement through filters, projection into the Fourier domain or another functional basis could be the path to pursue.[^real-numbers-size]

 In this post,
 we will explore _approximations by cuts_,
-a technique for representing functions most suitable for optimization problems.
+a technique for representing functions that is suitable for optimization problems.
-This is a well-known tool within the Operations Research community and, I believe, has the potential to find resonance in various other domains of engineering and mathematics.
+This is a well-known tool within the Operations Research community and, I believe, is also full of potential in various other domains of engineering and mathematics.

 [^real-numbers-size]: This all assumes that you can somehow store a single real number with finite information.